Advance with confidence. Lead with compassion.

-The MS – Leadership in Nursing Education curriculum consists of:
+The MS – Leadership in Nursing Education curriculum is grounded in evidence-based practice and consists of:

 Nursing educators will play a pivotal role in the future of nursing.
 Our program provides 112 hours of teaching practicum that focuses on clinical teaching, simulation-based instruction through courses in collaboration with Center for Medical Simulation (CMS), and experiential learning in nursing programs.
 During your final semester, engage in an onsite teaching practicum at an accredited nursing school in your geographic area.

 You will experience a curriculum that will advance knowledge and skills in clinical reasoning, evidence-based practice, program development, academic and clinical teaching, leadership, and policy.
 Nurse educators use their training to improve health care outcomes, streamline procedures, and prepare nurses of the profession.

 - Simulation for Nurse Educators, in partnership with Harvard-affiliated Center for Medical Simulation (CMS)